Phase Separation on Deformable Membranes: interplay of mechanical coupling and dynamic surface geometry: Linear stability analysis

 In addition, the leading order term $-f''(\bar{\phi}) \, k^2$, which determines the position of the spinodal in the CH model through the sign change of the curvature of the free energy density $f''(\bar{\phi})$, is shifted by a constant $\kappa \, C_0^2$, depending on the spontaneous curvature.

 Figure~\ref{fig:lsa}(f) shows the bifurcation diagram resulting from the dispersion relation of the effective model, Eq.~\eqref{eqn:dispersion}, as a function of the FH parameter, bending stiffness, and spontaneous curvature.
 It demonstrates that, depending on the values of these parameters, the spatially uniform state can become unstable through either a CH-type or conserved Turing-type instability.
-These transitions align with the transitions obtained from the full model (see App.~\ref{append:comparisonLSA}).
-In the regime where the instability is of CH-type, i.e., a long-wavelength instability, the spinodal line is given by the condition ${f'' (\bar{\phi}) + \kappa \, C_0^2 = 0}$, resulting in
+These transitions align with the transitions obtained from the full model independently of the timescales (see Appendix~\ref{append:comparisonLSA}).
+In the regime where the instability transition is of CH-type, i.e., a long-wavelength instability, the spinodal line is given by the condition ${f'' (\bar{\phi}) + \kappa \, C_0^2 = 0}$, resulting in

 Below this spinodal surface, the dynamics is essentially equivalent to those described by the standard Cahn-Hilliard model.
-This involves an initial phase of spinodal decomposition followed by a subsequent coarsening process, see Supplementary Video 1.
+This involves an initial phase of spinodal decomposition followed by a subsequent coarsening process, see supplemental video 1.

-However, this CH-type transition with a long wavelength instability can be pre-empted by a finite wavelength conserved Turing-type instability, where a band $(k_-,k_+)$ of modes becomes unstable.
-This band emerges if the following condition is met (see App.~\ref{append:LSA_FE})
+However, this CH-type transition with a long-wavelength instability can be pre-empted by a finite wavelength conserved Turing-type instability, where a band $(k_-,k_+)$ of modes becomes unstable.
+This band emerges if the following condition is met (see Appendix~\ref{append:LSA_FE})

 where one has ${f''(\bar{\phi}) = 1/[\bar{\phi}(1-\bar{\phi})] - 2 \chi}$ and we defined ${\sigma^{}_\mathrm{FH} := \sigma + f(\bar{\phi})}$.
 The resulting bifurcation surface is depicted as the cyan upper surface $C_0^c (\chi, \kappa)$ in Fig.~\ref{fig:lsa}(f).
 The boundary between the conserved Turing-type and CH-type transitions is given by equating Eq.~\eqref{eq:modified_spinodal} and Eq.~\eqref{eq:typeI_instability}; see the thick black line in Fig.~\ref{fig:lsa}(f).
 For parameter ranges with an initial conserved Turing-type instability, Eq.~\eqref{eq:modified_spinodal} delineates the change from this conserved Turing-type to a CH-type dispersion relation.